TheCakeIsNaOH/choco-remixer/README.md

 ## Immediate TODOs

-- Setup PSScriptAnalyzer settings for vscode, PSUseCompatibleCmdlets?
 - Add support for internalizing package icons
-- Comment based help for all public functions, specifically in Edit-InstallChocolateyPackage
+- Comment based help for all public functions, specifically in Edit-InstallChocolateyPackage (platyps?)
 - Use switch statements in Edit-InstallChocolateyPackage
 - Create generic validation/config acquiry function, change so repomove/repocheck can be run separately
 - Module metadata creation, module install, other scripts